rnb3ds/docs-site/docs/en/env/api-reference/factory.md

 func NewCloseableChannelHandler(bufferSize int) *CloseableChannelHandler
 ```

-Creates a closeable audit handler with its own buffered channel.
+Creates a closeable audit handler that owns its own buffered channel.
 Unlike `ChannelAuditHandler` which accepts an external channel, `CloseableChannelHandler` creates and owns its own buffered channel.
-Call `Close()` to close the handler and the channel.
+Calling `Close()` closes the handler and the channel.
 Use `Channel()` to receive events.

 **Parameters:**
-- `bufferSize` - Buffered channel size (negative values are treated as 0)
+- `bufferSize` - buffered channel size (negative values are treated as 0)

 ```go
 handler := env.NewCloseableChannelHandler(64)